There probably isn’t a casino player alive who hasn’t thought about learning how to count cards at blackjack.

 Find the right table rules for your card counting blackjack game.
 Counting cards is about as useful as a chocolate teapot if you’re playing a game with a continuous shuffling machine.

 Look for a set of rules which matches the system you’ve learned.
-If you’re intending to play lots of blackjack, it makes sense to be picky about what table you choose, and how long you play.
+If you’re intending to play lots of blackjack today, it makes sense to be picky about what table you choose, and how long you play.

 - Play perfect strategy